splunk/public-o11y-docs/sp-oncall/alerts/team-escalation-policy.rst

 - Reuse Policies Across Teams: Reuse globally available escalation policies across multiple teams.

-For more detailed examples on how to benefit from the use of multiple escalation policies, see :ref:`mult-escalation-policies`.
+For more detailed examples on how to benefit from the use of multiple escalation policies, see :ref:`multi-escalation-policies`.